macbre/phantomas/README.md

 * imageSize: size of image responses
 * webfontCount: number of web font responses
 * webfontSize: size of web font responses
+* videoCount: number of video responses
+* videoSize: size of video responses
 * base64Count: number of base64 encoded "responses" (no HTTP request was actually made)
 * base64Size: size of base64 encoded "responses"
 * otherCount: number of other responses